Math Department Announces Award Winners

 KU's math department annually recognizes outstanding graduate students.

-Peter Lewis, Lawrence, received the Florence Black Award for Excellence in Teaching by a graduate student.
+Kyle Claassen, Wichita, received the Florence Black Award for Excellence in Teaching by a graduate student.
 The award was established in memory of Black, a faculty member who served from 1918 to 1960.

-Cody Clifton, West Linn, Oregon, received the John Bunce Award.
+Cuong Ngo, Ho Chi Minh City, Vietnam, received the John Bunce Award.
 The Bunce award commemorates a KU math professor who served from 1970 to 1991 and his extraordinary concern for the welfare and intellectual development of graduate students.

-Estela Gavosto, associate professor of mathematics, received the G. Baley Price award for Excellence in Teaching, presented by the Mathematics Graduate Student Organization.
+Rodolfo Torres, professor of mathematics, received the G. Baley Price award for Excellence in Teaching, presented by the Mathematics Graduate Student Organization.
 This award is given to a faculty member who displays the greatest ability and effectiveness in teaching graduate math courses.

-Yaozhong Hu, professor of mathematics, received the Max Wells Teaching Award in recognition of outstanding or exemplary teaching in the field of mathematics by a KU faculty member in mathematics.
+Albert Sheu, professor of mathematics, received the Max Wells Teaching Award in recognition of outstanding or exemplary teaching in the field of mathematics by a KU faculty member in mathematics.